Mesovelia mulsanti

 Ecological Role

 Water treaders patrol the surface film at the boundary between the aquatic and terrestrial food webs, removing surface-trapped invertebrates, larvae, and microorganisms from this interface.
 This positions them as a niche predator connecting both realms: their prey may include drowned or stranded terrestrial arthropods as well as aquatic larvae completing their surface stage.
 As small, slow-moving insects walking on an exposed surface, they are themselves prey for surface-feeding fish and waterline predators.
-In miniBIOTA, the resident Flagfish (Jordanella floridae) was a probable predator during the Water Treader's documented tenure; Flagfish are known surface feeders and were present in the Freshwater Lake throughout the Water Treader's observed period (February through July 2025).
+In miniBIOTA, the resident Flagfish (Jordanella floridae) was a probable predator during the Water Treader's documented tenure through July 2025; Flagfish was subsequently removed from the Freshwater Lake on April 5, 2026, so it is no longer a current predation pressure.
 No feeding or predation events were directly documented.

 miniBIOTA Evidence